 If you're trying to decide between Frontier and Spectrum for your home internet needs, we're here to help.
 Keep reading to look closely at how the two providers stack up in terms of technology, speeds, coverage and customer satisfaction.

 How do Frontier and Spectrum match up on technology and speeds?

 There are multiple methods internet providers can use to deliver internet connectivity to people's homes.
 Fiber is often the fastest option, but it's only available in neighborhoods equipped with ground-laid fiber-optic cable, and rollouts like those are slow going.

-Frontier offers fiber internet in parts of California, Texas, Florida and Indiana, covering about one third of the company's customers, as per the FCC.
-The rest of Frontier's customers get online with a much slower, phone-line-based DSL connection.
+Frontier offers fiber internet in 15 states, covering about one-third of the company's customers, as per the Federal Communications Commission.
+The rest of Frontier's customers get online with a much slower, copper-based DSL connection.

 Meanwhile, Charter only offers Spectrum fiber service to less than 1% of its customer base, and it doesn't offer DSL service at all.
 Instead, the company gets 99% of Spectrum users online via coaxial cable connection.
 In fact, Charter Spectrum is the nation's second-largest cable provider.
-The infrastructure it acquired after plays a big role there.
+The infrastructure it acquired after purchasing Time Warner Cable in 2016 plays a big role there.

 With cable internet, download speeds will typically come in at a few hundred Mbps, though Spectrum's fastest plans can go as high as 940Mbps.

 Frontier vs. Spectrum on internet plans and pricing

 That brings us to plans -- here's a look at what both companies have to offer:

 Download speeds reach as high as 5 gigabits per second with Frontier if you're eligible for fiber service, with matching or near-matching upload speeds, too.
 With Frontier DSL, download speeds are typically in the double digits, topping out at about 100Mbps.